He is not dependent on us. We are dependent on him. He is not an interruption in our work.

-But the real waste was in the lousy customer service when, as we were leaving after only an hour there, I spoke to the clerk at the front desk to complain.
-Many of the exhibits weren't working...the place was dirty and tired...it wasn't cheap to get in and wasn't worth our time...her response was pure arrogance with a touch of attitude.
+But I never would have bothered to post anything had it not been for a horrible experience with customer service.
+We were leaving after less than an hour there and I complained to the front desk.
+Many of the exhibits weren't working.
+The place was dirty and tired.
+It wasn't cheap to get in and wasn't worth our time.
+Her response was pure arrogance with a touch of attitude.
 You know the type.
 Her entire body language and comment screamed, "I don't care -I-didn't-build-it!"
-She essentially ignored our complaint, telling us there was nothing she could do.
+She ignored our complaint, telling us there was nothing she could do.

-So, think about the experiences each client has when working with you.
+Think about the experiences each client has when working with you.
 You'll never be able to please everybody, but you can build a relationship on trust and your client's belief in your ability to provide great service.
-Your goal with each client is the same, to exceed expectations and become habit-forming!
+Your goal with each client is the same; to exceed expectations and become habit-forming.
 Maintain that level of service and you'll always be able to bridge the credibility gap when it comes to a problem.

 Most of you don't have a big staff, but regardless, remember to train everybody who talks to clients.
-When you do hit the wall with an unhappy client, then work to resolve issues quickly and ALWAYS play the empathy card.
-You can defuse virtually any situation with two sentences,
+When you do hit the wall with an unhappy client, work to resolve issues quickly and ALWAYS play the empathy card.
+You can defuse almost any situation with two sentences,

 "I can't blame you for being upset, but the buck stops here.
 Let's see if I can help."

-Years ago, in my Polaroid days, they used to say, one unhappy customer had the ability to influence 3-5 people...Today that number is in the thousands.
-Virtually everybody has the same potential reach as small magazines had twenty years ago!
+Years ago, in my Polaroid days, they used to say, one unhappy customer had the ability to influence 3-5 people...Today, because of social media, that number is in the thousands.
+Virtually everybody has the same potential reach as small magazines and newspapers had twenty years ago!